-- All school staff, including supply staff, should take care not to place themselves in a vulnerable position with a child - All staff should be aware of the School's Behaviour Policy - If a student or parent makes a complaint of abuse against a member of staff, the person receiving the complaint must take it seriously and immediately inform the DSL or Head or Chair of Governors where appropriate.
+- All school staff, including supply staff, should take care not to place themselves in a vulnerable position with a child - All staff should be aware of the School's Behaviour Policy, the Code of Conduct for all Staff, the employee handbook and the terms and conditions of their contract

+- If a student or parent makes a complaint of abuse against a member of staff, the person receiving the complaint must take it seriously and immediately inform the DSL or Headteacher or Chair of Governors where appropriate.
 He or she should also make a record of the concerns including details of anyone else who witnessed the incident or allegation - There should be a clear distinction between an allegation, a concern about the quality of care or practice or a complaint.

 In all cases in which it is alleged that a person who works with children has behaved in a way that has harmed, or may have harmed, a child; and/or possibly committed a criminal offence against a child, or behaved in a way that indicates they are unsuitable to work with children, the LADO must be alerted.
-The Head will not investigate the allegation itself, or take written or detailed statements without first discussing the matter with to the LADO and any other relevant agencies.
+The Headteacher will not investigate the allegation itself, or take written or detailed statements without first discussing the matter with to the LADO and any other relevant agencies.
 A written record of all discussions should be kept.
-Where there is a conflict of interest in reporting the matter to the Head, the concern or allegation should be reported directly to the LADO.
+Where there is a conflict of interest in reporting the matter to the Headteacher, the concern or allegation should be reported directly to the LADO.